HDMS Justitia (1777)

-HDMS Justitia was a Royal Dano-Norwegian Navy ship-of-the-line, built to a design by Henrik Gerner.
+HDMS Justitia was a 72-gun ship of the line of the Royal Dano-Norwegian Navy built to a design by Henrik Gerner.
 Although launched in 1777, she was not fully commissioned until 1780.
-The British Royal Navy seized her in 1807, together with the rest of the Danish fleet after the second battle of Copenhagen.
+The Royal Navy captured her together with most of the Dano-Norwegian navy after the battle of Copenhagen in 1807.
 The British never commissioned Justitia.
 A renaming to Orford in 1809 was cancelled.
 She was broken up in 1817.